 And you can sort the retrieved e-mails by:

 Clicking on the Settings button brings up the Settings window.
 When you launch MailSteward for the first time, default settings are in place.
 If you click on Archive, MailSteward will archive the e-mail in all of the e-mail accounts that you have in the OS X Mail application, into the database file that you have created.
 If you are using the Postbox e-mail application instead of Apple Mail, click on the Postbox button and Save Settings.
 There are also default settings for a number of other options.
 Many of the settings are associated with particular database files.
 Each database file, if you have more than one, has its own settings.
 There are several different panels in the Settings window, which are described below.
-When any of the Settings have been changed, click on the Save Settings button to save the changes.
+When any of the Settings has been changed, click on the Save Settings button to save the changes.
 You can also reset all of the Settings back to the defaults by clicking on the Reset button and saving.

 The General settings panel is where you can choose between the Apple Mail and Postbox e-mail clients, and where you can open an existing database file -- or create a new one -- by clicking on the Open or New buttons.

 The path and file name of the current database file is shown in the text box.
 There are options for whether or not you want to keep e-mail attachments in the database, or limit the size of archived attachments to some number of megabytes.
-There are also options to specify whether or not to include Trash and Junk mailboxes, and all mailboxes.
+There are also options to specify whether or not to include Trash and Junk mailboxes.
 Duplicate e-mails that are already in the database are skipped when archiving.
 If you don't wish to skip duplicates, you can check the box that says, "Do not skip duplicates when archiving".
 You can also speed up searches and browsing by choosing to set an upper limit on the number of e-mails retrieved, and you can choose to always launch attachments when they are clicked on instead of being asked whether to launch them or save them as files.
 By default, MailSteward will automatically check for new versions.
 If you don't want this you can uncheck the "Check for updates on launch" box, and you can always check for updates by choosing "Check for Updates..." from the MailSteward menu.

 This panel allows you to select the e-mail accounts or mailboxes that you wish to archive.
 By default all e-mail accounts are selected.
 You can choose whether to select accounts or select mailboxes.
 Be warned, if you choose mailboxes and you have a large number of mailboxes, it can take MailSteward awhiile to find them all and populate the list.
 You select an account or mailbox by clicking on the check box next to it.
 You can also tell MailSteward to always archive any e-mail mbox files that are in a particular folder.
 MailSteward will then look for e-mail files in the specified folder and all of its subfolders and archive them in addition to the e-mail in the selected accounts or mailboxes.
 If the box is checked to "Delete e-mail in this import folder after it is archived", then the e-mail files in the designated folder will be deleted once they have been archived.
 However, MailSteward does not ever delete e-mail from the Apple Mail or Postbox accounts.